-The Company has employment agreements with the CEO and the CSO which provides that, should a change in control event occur, as defined in the employment agreements, the CEO will receive a lump sum payment of up to 24 months of his then current base salary based on the value of the Company as of the date of the change of control, and the CSO will received a lump sum payment of 24 months of his then current base salary as of the date of the change of the change of control.
+The Company has an employment agreements with the CEO and the CSO which provides that, should a change in control event occur, as defined in the employment agreements, the CEO will receive a lump sum payment of up to 24 months of his then current base salary based on the value of the Company as of the date of the change of control, and the CSO will received a lump sum payment of 24 months of his then current base salary as of the date of the change of control.

-As at April 30, 2022, the Company has a Services Agreement with Numus.
+As at January 31, 2022, the Company has a Services Agreement with Numus.
 See note 14 for further details.

 On December 17, 2020, a putative shareholder class action lawsuit was filed in the United States District Court for the Central District of California ("US Court").
 The complaint asserts claims against the company under Sections 10(b) and 20 of the Securities Exchange Act of 1934 on behalf of a putative class of investors who purchased or otherwise acquired stock of the Company in US transactions between July 2, 2020 and November 25, 2020 (the "US action").
 The suit alleges that the Company made material misstatements regarding its rapid detection Covid-19 antigen test.
 On October 28, 2021 the US Court issued and order granting the Company's motion to dismiss and granted leave to the plaintiff to file an amended complaint within 14 days.
-During November, the plaintiffs filed an amended complaint which the Company's motion to dismiss the amended action.
+During November, the plaintiffs filed an amended complaint which the Company has refuted with motion to dismiss the amended action.
 On March 18, 2022, US Court granted the Company's motion to dismiss without leave to amend and has entered a final judgement of the dismissal with prejudice.
-The deadline for the plaintiffs filing an appeal has passed with no appeal filed.
+The plaintiff has 30 days to appeal.